-- (b) Whenever in any general or public law, reference is made to the "director of the department of economic development" or the "executive director of the Rhode Island port authority and economic development corporation", the reference shall be deemed to refer to and mean the "executive director of the Rhode Island economic development corporation".
-Upon the appointment of a secretary of commerce; whenever in any general or public law, reference is made to the "director of the department of economic development" or the "executive director of the Rhode Island port authority and economic development corporation," of the executive director of the Rhode Island economic development corporation, the reference shall be deemed to refer to and mean the chief executive officer of the Rhode Island commerce corporation, who shall also be the secretary of the Rhode Island executive office of commerce. - (c) Whenever in any general or public law, reference is made to the "economic development council", the reference shall be deemed to refer to and mean the "board of directors of the Rhode Island economic development commerce corporation". - (d) Nothing in this act shall be construed to change or modify any contracts or agreements of any kind by, for, between, or to which the economic development corporation is a party.
-All said contracts and agreements of whatsoever kind are hereby assigned, transferred to, and assumed by the Rhode Island Commerce Corporation.
+(b) Whenever in any general or public law, reference is made to the "director of the department of economic development" or the "executive director of the Rhode Island port authority and economic development corporation", the reference shall be deemed to refer to and mean or the "executive director of the Rhode Island economic development corporationa"- the reference shall be deemed to refer to and mean the chief executive officer of the Rhode Island commerce corporation, who shall also be the secretary of the Rhode Island executive office of commerce.

+9 (c) Whenever in any general or public law, reference is made to the "economic 10 development council", the reference shall be deemed to refer to and mean the "board of directors 11 of the Rhode Island economic development commerce corporation".

-42-64-2.
-Legislative findings. -- (a) It is found and declared that there exists in our state a condition of substantial and persistent unemployment and underemployment which causes hardship to many individuals and families, wastes vital human resources, increases the public assistance burdens of the state, impairs the security of family life, contributes to crime and delinquency, prevents many of our youths from continuing their education, impedes the economic and physical development of municipalities and adversely affects the welfare and prosperity of our state; that many existing industrial, manufacturing, recreational and commercial facilities in our state are obsolete and inefficient, and dilapidated; that many of these facilities are underutilized or in the process of being vacated, creating additional unemployment; that technological advances and the provision of modern and efficient industrial, manufacturing, recreational and commercial facilities in other states will speed the obsolescence and abandonment of existing facilities, causing serious injuries to the economy of our state; that the drastic curtailment of federal military installations in our state presently being undertaken and the announcement by the United States government of plans to relocate large numbers of military personnel and their families presently on duty in this state has and will further result in an additional loss of employment and aggravate the overall unemployment conditions of the state; that new industrial, manufacturing, recreational, and commercial facilities are required to attract and house new industries and thereby reduce the hazards of unemployment; that unaided efforts of private enterprises have not met and cannot meet the needs of providing those facilities due to problems encountered in assembling suitable building sites, lack of adequate public service, unavailability of private capital for development, and the inability of private enterprise alone to plan, finance and coordinate industrial, recreational, and commercial development; that the economic insecurity attendant to chronic and new unemployment and the absence of new employment opportunities constitutes a serious menace for the safety, morals, and general welfare of the people of our state.
+12 42-64-2.
+Legislative findings. -- (a) It is found and declared that there exists in our state 13 a condition of substantial and persistent unemployment and underemployment which causes 14 hardship to many individuals and families, wastes vital human resources, increases the public 15 assistance burdens of the state, impairs the security of family life, contributes to crime and 16 delinquency, prevents many of our youths from continuing their education, impedes the economic 17 and physical development of municipalities and adversely affects the welfare and prosperity of 18 our state; that many existing industrial, manufacturing, recreational and commercial facilities in 19 our state are obsolete and inefficient, and dilapidated; that many of these facilities are under-20 utilized or in the process of being vacated, creating additional unemployment; that technological 21 advances and the provision of modern and efficient industrial, manufacturing, recreational and 22 commercial facilities in other states will speed the obsolescence and abandonment of existing facilities, causing serious injuries to the economy of our state; that the drastic curtailment of 23 24 federal military installations in our state presently being undertaken and the announcement by the United States government of plans to relocate large numbers of military personnel and their 25 26 families presently on duty in this state has and will further result in an additional loss of 27 employment and aggravate the overall unemployment conditions of the state; that new industrial, 28 manufacturing, recreational, and commercial facilities are required to attract and house new 29 industries and thereby reduce the hazards of unemployment; that unaided efforts of private 30 enterprises have not met and cannot meet the needs of providing those facilities due to problems 31 encountered in assembling suitable building sites, lack of adequate public service, unavailability 32 of private capital for development, and the inability of private enterprise alone to plan, finance 33 and coordinate industrial, recreational, and commercial development; that the economic 34 insecurity attendant to chronic and new unemployment and the absence of new employment opportunities constitutes a serious menace for the safety, morals, and general welfare of the people of our state.